Redshift evolution of the X-ray and UV luminosity relation of quasars: calibrated results from SNe Ia: Calibration Results and Discussions

 \subsection{Non-evolution of quasar relation}

 Based on the method described in Section~\ref{sec:cali}, we obtain the calibration results with the three quasar sub-samples.
 The posteriors for the quasar parameters are shown in Figure~\ref{fig:res_gbd}.
 The green contours (lines) denote the results from the low-redshift sub-sample and the blue contours (lines) denote the results from the high-redshift sub-sample while the orange contours (lines) show the results from the 2067 quasar samples whose redshift range overlap with the redshift range of SNe Ia.
-As we can see from Figure~\ref{fig:res_gbd}, the constraints from the 2067 quasar sample are consistent with the results from the low-redshift sub-sample while both of them are in tension with the results from the high-redshift quasar sub-sample.
+As we can see from Figure~\ref{fig:res_gbd}, the constraints from the 2067 quasar sample are consistent with the results from the low-redshift sub-sample while both of them are in tension with the results from the high-redshift quasar sub-sample. {We can also see a diagonally cut in the $\gamma$ and $\beta$ plane for both the high-z and low-z subsamples, which is mainly attributed to the prior distribution selected for $H_0$.
+This result suggests that the parameters $\gamma$, $\beta$ and $H_0$ are highly correlated.}

 The numerical results including the median values of quasar parameters and the 1$\sigma$ uncertainties are shown in Table~\ref{tab:res_gbd_med}.
 There is about a 4$\sigma$ deviation for the parameters $\gamma$ and $\beta$ between the high-redshift sub-sample and the low-redshift sub-sample.
-This deviation indicates that the X-ray and UV luminosity relation for quasars may evolve with redshift.
+This deviation indicates that the UV and X-ray luminosity relationship for quasars may evolve with redshift.
 On the other hand, the calibration results for $\gamma$ from the low-redshift sub-sample are consistent with previous work by \cite{Li:2021onq}, which gave $\gamma = 0.649\pm0.007$.
 However, The calibration results for $\gamma$ from the high-redshift sample indicate $4.4\sigma$ deviation from the previous work by \cite{Li:2021onq}.
 We also show the best-fit values of quasar parameters and the $\chi^2$ values in Table~\ref{tab:res_gbd_bf}.

 All the results confirm that there is a tension between the quasar calibration parameters fit at low and high redshifts.
 Therefore, we should allow for the quasar calibration parameters to evolve with redshift in order to accurately use quasars as standard candles.